Gothic War (535–554): Fall of Mediolanum

-In April 538 Belisarius, petitioned by representatives from Mediolanum (Milan), the second most populous and wealthy city in Italy after Rome, had sent a force of 1,000 men under Mundilas to the city.
+In April 538, Belisarius, petitioned by representatives from Mediolanum (modern-day Milan), the second most populous and wealthy city in Italy after Rome, sent a force of 1,000 men under Mundilas to the city.
 This force secured the city and most of Liguria, except Ticinum (Pavia), with ease.
-Vitiges called upon the Franks for help and a force of 10,000 Burgundians unexpectedly crossed the Alps.
-Combining with the Goths under Uraias they laid siege to the city.
-Mediolanum was ill-provisioned and under-garrisoned; the already small Roman force had been dispersed to garrison the neighbouring cities and forts.
-A relief force was dispatched by Belisarius but its commanders, Martin and Uliaris, did not make any effort to help the besieged city.
-Instead, they asked for further reinforcements by the forces of John and the magister militum per Illyricum Justin, which were operating in the nearby province of Aemilia.
+Vitiges called upon the Franks for help and a force of 10,000 Burgundians crossed the Alps.
+Combining with the Goths under his nephew Uraias, they laid siege to the city.
+Mediolanum was ill-provisioned and under-garrisoned; the small Byzantine force had been dispersed to garrison the neighboring cities and forts.
+A relief force was dispatched by Belisarius, but its commanders, Martin and Uliaris, did not make any effort to help the besieged city.
+Instead, they asked for further reinforcements from John and the magister militum per Illyricum Justin, which were operating in the nearby province of Aemilia.

-Dissension in the Roman chain of command exacerbated the situation, as John and Justin refused to move without orders from Narses.
-John fell ill and the preparations were halted.
+Dissension among the Byzantine commanders exacerbated the situation, as John and Justin refused to move without orders from Narses.
+Belisarius pleaded with Narses, who agreed.
+As John made preparations to cross the River Po to reach Mediolanum, he fell ill, halting the relief.
 The delays proved fatal for the city, which, after many months of siege, was close to starvation.
-The Goths offered Mundilas a guarantee that the lives of his soldiers would be spared if he surrendered the city but no guarantee was offered for the civilians and he refused.
+The Goths offered Mundilas a guarantee that the lives of his soldiers would be spared if he surrendered the city, but no guarantee was offered for the civilians, and he refused.
 By the end of March 539, his starving soldiers forced him to accept the terms.
-The Roman garrison was spared but the inhabitants were subjected to a massacre and the city was razed.
+The Byzantine garrison was spared, but the inhabitants were subjected to massacre, and the city was razed.
+(Note: Procopius gives the number of adult males slain as 300,000, but this is improbably high.
+The women were sold to the Burgundians for their support in the siege and the city was destroyed.)